-Complete required preadmission assessment testing to demonstrate preset subtest scores Complete application form Interview with advisor Pay $30 nonrefundable application fee Submit high school and any post-secondary transcripts Program admission will be determined through an individual assessment Helpful Academic Background
+Complete required preadmission assessment testing to demonstrate preset subtest scores Complete application and pay $30 non-refundable application fee Interview with advisor Submit high school and any post-secondary transcripts Program admission will be determined through an individual assessment Helpful Academic Background

 Please contact Student Services at 800.362.3322, Ext.
 2354, or email

 firstname.lastname@example.org for current fee information.
 A